Zurehma/SE2-Kiruna_eXplorer/README.md

 ### Table `User`
 - Fields: id-name-surname-username-password-salt-role
 - Primary key: id
 - Description: Each user is uniquely identified through an ID.
-Role is a string and can be one of: [`Urban Planner`, `Resident`]
+Role is a string and can be one of: [`Urban Planner`]

 ### Table `Document`
 - Fields: id-title-stakeholder-scale-issuanceDate-type-connections-language-pages-description